Open Access Week

 The Janis P. Bellack Library is happy to host Open Access Week 2018.

 The theme of this year is "Designing Equitable Foundations for Open Knowledge"

 "This year’s theme reflects a scholarly system in transition.
 While governments, funders, universities, publishers, and scholars are increasingly adopting open policies and practices, how these are actually implemented is still in flux.
 As open becomes the default, all stakeholders must be intentional about designing these new, open systems to ensure that they are inclusive, equitable, and truly serve the needs of a diverse global community.
 This year’s Open Access Week invites all interested stakeholders to participate in advancing this important work.

 Setting the default to open is an essential step toward making our system for producing and distributing knowledge more inclusive, but it also comes with new challenges to be addressed.
 How do we ensure sustainability models used for open access are not exclusionary?
 What are inequities that open systems can recreate or reinforce?
 Whose voices are prioritized?
 Who is excluded?
 How does what counts as scholarship perpetuate bias?
 What are areas where openness might not be appropriate?

 These are not questions with easy answers.
 Rather, they are prompts for ongoing conversations that can help ensure that the foundation for a more equitable system of open research and scholarship is created thoughtfully and collaboratively.
 This year’s theme highlights the importance of asking the tough questions, staying critical, and actively engaging in an ongoing conversation to learn from diverse perspectives about how to make scholarship more equitable and inclusive as it becomes more open."
 Read more here.

-Related LibGuide: Open Access Publishing by Jessica Bell
+Related LibGuide: Open Access and Open Educational Resources by Jessica Bell

 - Friday, October 26, 2018